Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 The function first calls a smart contract method `getServicesLength()` using the `call()` function to retrieve the length of the list of services offered in the contract.
 The length is stored in the `_servicesLength` variable, and it is displayed on the webpage as the total number of services.

-Next, the function initializes an empty array `_services` that will be used to store the retrieved services.
+Next, the function initializes an empty array of `_services` that will be used to store the retrieved services.

 A for loop is then initiated that will run for `_servicesLength` iterations.
 During each iteration, a new Promise object is created and stored in the `_service` variable.
 This Promise uses the `call()` function to execute a smart contract method `getService(i)` that returns the service information for the given index i.